 KD: There are many, but I would say the primary ones are greater financial regulation, growth of financial technologies and expansion of the private capital markets.

-KP: Financial markets work tends to follow the economic cycles and interest rate movements; however, even in down times, distressed situations can generate a lot of work.
-Three big drivers of financial markets are M&A activity (companies seeking funding for large merger transactions), refinancings of existing debt (including the impending debt cliff that involves trillions of dollars coming due in the next couple of years), and corporate growth (including issuing debt and equity to raise capital to fund new ventures or expansion).
+KP: Financial markets are like the weather—always changing, sometimes unpredictable, and occasionally stormy.
+Financial markets work tends to follow the economic cycles and interest rate movements; however, even in down times, distressed situations can generate a lot of work.
+Three big drivers of financial markets are M&A activity (companies seeking funding for large merger transactions), refinancings of existing debt (including the impending debt cliff), and corporate growth (including issuing debt and equity to raise capital to fund new ventures or expansion).

 CA: What are the biggest challenges for lawyers and their clients in financial markets?